 - BestforBabes.org (a non-profit dedicated to supporting breastfeeding moms and changing the cultural perception of breastfeeding)

-- WorkandPump.com (a site specifically for breastfeeding mothers returning to work)
+- WorkandPump.com target=”_blank” (a site specifically for breastfeeding mothers returning to work)

 the basics of breastfeeding

 Pregnant moms may notice some leakage from their breasts as early as halfway through their pregnancy.
-(But don’t worry if you’re not leaking; that’s no reflection on whether your breasts are preparing for your baby’s eventual arrival!)
-At this point in time, milk production is driven by hormones (and not the supply-and-demand we often hear about when discussing breastfeeding), and a mom’s breasts are producing a thick yellow-ish fluid full of antibodies and immunoglobulins called colostrum.
-Available in small quantity (to match baby’s marble-sized stomach) in the breasts until a mother’s mature milk comes in (usually 2-3 days after birth), colostrum is important as a baby’s first food, as it is extremely nutritious (often referred to as “liquid gold” because of its golden color and value to the baby) and easy to digest; it also has a laxative effect for newborns, helping them to pass their tarry first stools known as meconium and thus expel bilirubin, all of which helps to prevent jaundice.
+Don’t worry if you’re not leaking; that’s no reflection on whether your breasts are preparing for your baby’s eventual arrival!
+At this point in time, milk production is driven by hormones and not the supply-and-demand we often hear about when discussing breastfeeding.
+Your breasts are producing a thick yellow-ish fluid full of antibodies and immunoglobulins called colostrum.
+Available in small quantity in the breasts until a mother’s mature milk comes in (usually 2-3 days after birth), colostrum is important as a baby’s first food.
+It is extremely nutritious (often referred to as “liquid gold” because of its golden color and value to the baby) and easy to digest.
+It also has a laxative effect for newborns, helping them to pass their tarry first stools known as meconium and thus expel bilirubin.
+All of which helps to prevent jaundice.

-At birth, the delivery of the placenta causes a sudden drop in progesterone/estrogen/HPL (human placental lactogen) levels, and when progesterone levels drop when prolactin levels are high, this cues a mother’s body to begin full milk production, which may lead to a feeling of engorgement when a mom’s mature milk initially comes in.
-Luckily, shortly thereafter, control over milk supply shifts to supply-and-demand, so that feeling of engorgement should subside, as baby nurses frequently (8 to 12 times per 24-hour period) and empties the breast.
+At birth, the delivery of the placenta causes a sudden drop in progesterone/estrogen/HPL (human placental lactogen) levels.
+Progesterone levels drop when prolactin levels are high, so this cues a mother’s body to begin full milk production.
+This may lead to a feeling of engorgement when a mom’s mature milk initially comes in.
+Shortly thereafter, control over milk supply shifts to supply-and-demand.
+That feeling of engorgement should subside as baby nurses frequently (8 to 12 times per 24-hour period) and empties the breast.

 The letdown reflex is an involuntary reaction when baby suckles at the breast, sending a message to a mother’s brain to release the hormones prolactin and oxytocin.

-Once nursing is well-established, milk supply is typically greatest in the morning (which makes it a good time to pump, should a mom need to start building a supply of frozen milk in preparation for a return to work).
+Once nursing is well-established, milk supply is typically greatest in the morning which makes it a good time to pump, should a mom need to start building a supply of frozen milk in preparation for a return to work.
 During a typical nursing or pumping session, a mom may feel a tingling or burning sensation during letdown (also known as milk ejection).
-The letdown reflex is an involuntary reaction when baby suckles at the breast, sending a message to a mother’s brain to release the hormones prolactin (responsible for milk production) and oxytocin (responsible for release of milk from milk ducts).
-During letdown, a mom may see milk dripping or spraying from the breast not in use (and some moms find it particularly effective to pump on that side while baby nurses on the other, in order to take advantage of baby’s help to release the milk–but this is by no means necessary; many moms choose to wear a breast pad on the side not in use so as to collect any leaking milk and then switch baby to that second side, should baby still be hungry after nursing at the first breast).
-And while the initial letdown at the start of a nursing session might be the most noticeable physically for the mom, many moms have multiple letdowns during a single nursing or pumping session.
+The letdown reflex is an involuntary reaction when baby suckles at the breast, sending a message to a mother’s brain to release the hormones prolactin (responsible for milk production) and oxytocin (responsible for the release of milk from milk ducts).
+During letdown, a mom may see milk dripping or spraying from the breast not in use.
+Some moms find it particularly effective to pump on that side while baby nurses on the other in order to take advantage of baby’s help to release the milk.
+If you don’t feel this practice is necessary, many moms choose to wear a breast pad on the side not in use so as to collect any leaking milk.
+You can switch to your other breast should baby still be hungry after nursing at the first.
+While the initial letdown at the start of a nursing session might be the most noticeable physical sensation for the mom, many moms have multiple letdowns during a single nursing or pumping session.

 What makes a good breast pump?

-At the most basic level, a good breast pump is one that effectively and painlessly removes milk from a mother’s breast, allowing her to maintain her milk supply (which is eventually based on supply and demand, after the first few days postpartum when it is driven by hormones) even when her baby is not nearby.
-Ideally, it should be efficient (pumping sessions should usually run no more than 20 minutes), easy to use (and clean!), quiet, affordable, and physically comfortable for a wide range of consumers (which may mean that flanges come in a variety of sizes to accommodate a wide range of nipple sizes).
-While most pumps are adjustable to some degree, we found that pumps that offer individual controls for both vacuum strength and cycle speed (as opposed to a single option to pump with greater suction strength) made a big difference in how much milk was collected.
+At the most basic level, a good breast pump is one that effectively and painlessly removes milk from a mother’s breast, allowing her to maintain her milk supply even if her baby is not nearby.
+Ideally, it should be efficient (pumping sessions should usually run no more than 20 minutes), easy to use, quiet, affordable, and physically comfortable for the user.
+Some companies offer a range of flange diameters to accommodate various nipple sizes.
+While most pumps are adjustable to some degree, we found that pumps that offer individual controls for both vacuum strength and cycle speed, as opposed to a single option to pump with greater suction strength, made a big difference in how much milk was collected.

 We found that pumps that offer individual controls for both vacuum strength and cycle speed made a big difference in how much milk was collected.

-Some moms may need a more portable pump than others, especially those who spend workdays out and about without reliable access to a wall outlet or private space in which to pump–so for those moms, a travel adapter for use in their car or a battery pack would be more of a necessity (but many moms never need to use either of those accessories).
+Some moms may need a more portable pump than others, especially those who spend workdays out and about without reliable access to a wall outlet or private space in which to pump.
+For those moms, a travel adapter for use in their car or a battery pack would be more of a necessity.
 Before springing for a more expensive pump or loading up your cart with travel accessories which may not be covered by insurance, it’s worth considering just how frequently you might be pumping away from a wall outlet.